tijmenvangulik/PracticeRowingCommands/README.md

 Written in godot

-The current language is still dutch but more language will be Edit the translations Translations.cv to add more languages or rowing club specific commands.
+The default language is dutch.
+Most commands are translated to English.
+You can improve or add a translaton by editing the  Translations.csv file.
 The translations can be found [here](/src/translations/Translations.csv) This is a csv file which you can load in a spread sheet.
 You can send the translated version to me.
 You can also define a button set in this file for each language.